bihealth/bih-cluster/bih-cluster/docs/storage/storage-locations.md

 ## Data Types and storage Tiers
 Files stored on the HPC fall into one of three categories:

-1. **Home** folders store programs, scripts, and user config which are generally long-lived and very important files.
+1. **Home** folders store programs, scripts, and user config i.&nbsp;e. long-lived and very important files.
-Loss of home data requires to redo manual work (like programming).
+Loss of this data requires to redo manual work (like programming).

 2. **Work** folders store data of potentially large size which has a medium life time and is important.
-Examples are raw sequencing data and intermediate results that are to be kept (e. g. sorted and indexed BAM files).
+Examples are raw sequencing data and intermediate results that are to be kept (e.&nbsp;g. sorted and indexed BAM files).
 Work data requires time-consuming actions to be restored, such as downloading large amounts of data or long-running computation.

 3. **Scratch** folder store temporary files with a short life-time.
-Examples are temporary files (e. g. unsorted BAM files).
+Examples are temporary files (e.&nbsp;g. unsorted BAM files).
 Scratch data is created to be removed eventually.

 Ceph storage comes in two types which differ in their I/O speed, total capacity, and cost.